 creates a smart, attractive and sustainable world of light

-Citelum puts cities' essential needs at the center of its service offer and commits to deliver results.
+Citelum puts cities and insdustries' essential needs at the center of its service offer and commits to deliver results.

 Reducing the energy bill is a top priority for cities.
 Citelum makes lighting smart and allows energy savings up to 80%.Learn more